What’s the difference between physical and chemical exfoliants?

 Stress, excess oil, excess skin cells, bacteria, hormonal fluctuations, and genetics are all factors that can contribute to acne.

 Working with your professional skin therapist, you can help control the factors that contribute to acne.
-Through your SKINICIAN analysis and professional treatment and prescription, your professional skin therapist can help regulate sebaceous glands, promote exfoliation to help shed skin cells to prevent clogging of the follicle, kill acne-causing bacteria, reduce stress, and help soothe inflammation associated with breakouts.
+Through your SKINICIAN analysis, professional treatment and advised skincare regime, your professional skin therapist can help regulate sebaceous glands, promotes exfoliation to help shed skin cells to prevent clogging of the follicle, kill acne-causing bacteria, help soothe inflammation associated with breakouts and reduces stress.

 return to top